 No appointment is necessary.
-Just walk in and one of our trained professional will do over information about TRT, have you fill out a Medical History form, and consult with you about the best treatment option for you.
-We will also conduct a baseline blood draw that we can used to compare with you future lab work to ensure that you are at your healthiest.
+Just walk in and one of our trained professionals will go over information about TRT, have you fill out a Medical History Form, and consult with you about the best treatment option for you.
+We will also conduct a baseline blood draw that we can used to compare with your future lab work to ensure that you are at your healthiest.

-In addition, Anastrozole and HGH are offered as part of treatment if indicated-desired.
+In addition, Anastrozole and HGH are offered as part of treatment if indicated or desired.